RAK Ruler inaugurates Hira Industries' latest expansion

 PHOTO

-H.H.
-Sheikh Saud bin Saqr Al Qasimi, Supreme Council Member and Ruler of Ras Al Khaimah, highlighted the importance of adopting advanced technology solutions and supporting efforts in innovation, development and industrial knowledge, to enhance the competitiveness of the industrial sector in Ras Al Khaimah, in line with the emirate’s economic vision.
+UAE - H H Sheikh Saud bin Saqr Al Qasimi, Supreme Council Member and Ruler of Ras Al Khaimah, has called for adopting advanced technology solutions and supporting efforts to boost the competitiveness of the emirate's industrial sector.

-Sheikh Saud made this statement during the inauguration of the latest expansion of Hira Industries’ facility in the Al Ghail Industrial Zone at the Ras Al Khaimah Economic Zone (RAKEZ).

-The expansion covers an area of 100,000 square feet and is part of the company's specialist investment plan in the construction and building sector.
+The expansion covers an area of 100,000 square feet and is part of the company's specialist investment plan in the construction and building sector, a WAM report said.

-The growth and prosperity of businesses in Ras Al Khaimah are a realisation of the economic vision and expansion plans of the emirate for the industrial sector, which is a fundamental pillar for driving economic growth and diversification, and plays a key role in solidifying the emirate's global stature as a development hub for industries in various sectors, he stated.
+The growth and prosperity of businesses in Ras Al Khaimah are a realisation of the economic vision and expansion plans of the emirate’s industrial sector, which is a fundamental pillar for driving growth and diversification, and plays a key role in solidifying the emirate's global stature as a development hub for industries, he stated.

 He also lauded the significant growth witnessed by the emirate’s industrial sector and its increasing competitiveness, which are due to its immense potential and significant capacities in this vital sector, making it an attractive investment destination with a safe and flexible environment.